 - a.
-All OCERS employees, County employees and applicants for employment who are subjected to, witness, or have knowledge of any actions or conduct in violation of this policy or that could be perceived as discriminating or harassing in nature should report it promptly to an appropriate manager, supervisor, or to Administrative Services.
-However, an employee is not required to report it to her or herhis or her supervisor or manager, particularly if the supervisor or manager is the individual who is engaging in the prohibited conduct. - b.
-OCERS employees, County employees and applicants for employment may utilize the County of Orange's Equal Employment Opportunity (EEO) Access Office reporting procedure.
+All OCERS employees and applicants for employment who are subjected to, witness, or have knowledge of any actions or conduct in violation of this policy or that could be perceived as discriminating or harassing in nature should report it promptly to an appropriate manager, supervisor, or to Administrative Services.
+However, an employee is not required to report it to his or her supervisor or manager, particularly if the supervisor or manager is the individual who is engaging in the prohibited conduct. - b.
+OCERS employees and applicants for employment may utilize the County of Orange's Equal Employment Opportunity (EEO) Access Office reporting procedure.
 Information regarding this procedure may be found at http://ocgov.com/gov/hr/eeo/complaint/form, by calling the EEO Access Office at 714-834-5259, or by visiting the EEO Access Office at 333 W. Santa Ana Blvd.
 Room 200, Santa Ana, CA 92701.